Healthdirect Free Australian health advice you can count on.

 What are wisdom teeth?

-Wisdom teeth usually grow through your gums in your late teens or early twenties.
-They are the last teeth at the back of your mouth, at the end of your upper and lower gums.
+Wisdom teeth also known as the third adult molar teeth.
+They usually grow through your gums around the age of 18 – 25 years.
+They are the last teeth to appear and are found at the back of your mouth, at the back of your upper and lower gums.

-You can have up to 4 wisdom teeth, and they might only partially come through your gums or may never appear at all.
+You can have up to 4 wisdom teeth, but they might only partially come through your gums or may never appear at all.
 Some people will not develop any wisdom teeth.

 How can I look after my wisdom teeth?